dondongwon/LPMDataset/README.md

 ### To use the full codebase with all baselines:

 ```
-conda create -y --name mlp_env python=3.7
+conda create -y --name LPM_env python=3.7
-conda install --force-reinstall -y -q --name mlp_env -c conda-forge --file requirements_full.txt
+conda install --force-reinstall -y -q --name LPM_env -c conda-forge --file requirements_full.txt
 ```
-You will have the necessary environment to run our scrips and easily use our dataset at `mlp_env`.
+You will have the necessary environment to run our scrips and easily use our dataset at `LPM_env`.

 For quickstart, we recommend the user to take a look at our `quickstart.ipynb`